fleetdm/fleet/handbook/people.md

  - What is the total # applicants?
  - Total # interviews?

+### Payroll

+Many of these processes are automated but it's important that we check Gusto and Pilot manually for accuracy.

 ## Rituals

 The following table lists the People group's rituals, frequency, and Directly Responsible Individual (DRI).